rfichtner/maven-survival-guide/README.md

 ## Walkthrough

 ### Level 0: verify the project
+Check the Maven and Java version on your machine
+    `mvn -version`

 Make sure you can build the project
     `mvn verify`

 Have a look and see what your effective POM looks like:
     `mvn help:effective-pom`